AmbiqAI/heartkit/docs/quickstart.md

 # Quickstart
 <!-- # :octicons-heart-fill-24:{ .heart } Overview -->

-## <span class="sk-h2-span">Install HeartKit</span>
+## Install heartKIT

 We provide several installation methods including pip, uv, and Docker.
-Install __HeartKit__ via pip/uv for the latest stable release or by cloning the GitHub repo for the most up-to-date.
+Install __heartKIT__ via pip/uv for the latest stable release or by cloning the GitHub repo for the most up-to-date.
 Additionally, a [VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) is available and defined in [./.devcontainer](https://github.com/AmbiqAI/heartkit/tree/main/.devcontainer) to run in an isolated Docker environment.

 !!! install